HyPrSpace

 HyPrSpace (Hybrid Propulsion for Space) is a rocket startup, founded in 2019, in Bordeaux, Nouvelle-Aquitaine, France.
 It develops orbital (Orbital Baguette-1/OB-1, pronounced Obi-wan) and suborbital (Baguette One) launch vehicles and hybrid propulsion systems.

 Funding

 In 2022, the company raised €1.1 million to develop its rocket.
-In 2024 as part of a consortium (with the companies CT Ingénierie, SpaceDreamS and Telespazio France) it has raises €35 million to develop their launcher Orbital Baguette One (the Le Projet Agile de Développement d'Accès à l'espace 1—PADA1—project), 60 percent of the funding from the French government—as the winner of the France 2030 program supported by the State.
+In 2024, as part of a consortium with the companies CT Ingénierie, SpaceDreamS, and Telespazio France, it raised €35 million to develop their launcher Orbital Baguette One (the Le Projet Agile de Développement d'Accès à l'espace 1—PADA1—project).
+Sixty percent of the funding was from the French government as the winner of the France 2030 program supported by the State.

 Rockets

-Baguette One is 7 metres tall, single-stage suborbital rocket, with a payload capacity of 300 kilograms.
-The first suborbital mission is planned for 2026.
+Baguette One is a 7 metres tall, single-stage suborbital rocket, with a payload capacity of 300 kilograms.
+The first suborbital mission is planned for 2027.
 Baguette One will launch from DGA Essais de missiles, a missile testing site in mainland France.
 Orbital Baguette-1 (OB-1) is a 16 metres tall micro-launcher with a payload of 250 kg to 400 km low Earth orbit (LEO).